 In the “good ‘ol days” as a kid, I remember having a big ‘ol TV antenna on our roof…with a rotor and a big dial to turn it toward distant stations.
 There were only 3 local stations at the time, which we got but thanks to the rotor we also received stations from Asheville, Knoxville & Charlotte.
 The only real reason to get cable when it came along was to get stations more clearly, maybe get a few more channels and to get the antenna off the roof.
 I had TV cable as soon as it was available and kept it until this past summer, about 30 years.
 After my bill went up to over $250 a month, with stations being dropped and countless service problems with the local cable company I finally “cut the cord!”

-Now that all TV stations broadcast digitally, I put an antenna in my attic….to avoid putting it on the roof (Lots of subdivisions and home owners associations ban them.)
+Now that all TV stations broadcast digitally, I put an antenna in my attic….to avoid putting it on the roof as lots of subdivisions and home owners associations ban them.
 Life comes full circle!
 Using an amplifier, I get all the local stations in crystal clear digital high definition.
 I dropped cable TV but kept my cable Internet so that I could use my Roku to watch Netflix and other shows.
 Most of these are through paid subscriptions but some channels are free.
-If your TV does not have a digital tuner (mine doesn’t) you will need a digital converter box for the antenna (about $30.)
+If your TV does not have a digital tuner you will need a digital converter box for the antenna (about $30.)
 I replaced my whole house cable feed with the antenna so I get all the local channels on all my TV’s.
-(Your reception is based on your proximity to the TV transmitter towers on Holston Mountain.)
+Your reception is based on your proximity to the TV transmitter towers.
+Locally ours are on Holston Mountain.

 The last caveat for me was live sports.
 There are numerous apps that you can subscribe to to get live channels such as ESPN & NFL Network & Redzone.
-My current favorite is “Gears TV.”
+My current favorite is “Quantum TV.”
 Costs $15 a month and I get virtually all USA channels, and some other countries too!
-As far as costs are concerned, by dropping cable TV my bill went from $250 to $80.
-That includes Internet and home phone service bundled.
-I pay $15 a month for Gears TV, so my total is under $100.
+As far as costs are concerned, by dropping cable TV my bill went from $250 to $50.
+That’s for Internet.
+I pay $15 a month for Quantum TV, along with a couple other apps so my total is under $80.
 I do still subscribe to Netflix only because my daughter is hooked on some of their original programs.
 I don’t even use the Roku anymore because everything on it is available on the Android box.